Frequently Asked Questions

 For more information, click here

 I also run a cash-pay only private practice.
-I take very few clients but am very high touch point- meaning we have a lot of frequent interaction.
+I am very high touch point with my cash pay clients- meaning we have a lot of frequent interaction.
 This can be a huge benefit to those wanting extra support and accountability.

 What’s the difference between a Registered Dietitian and a Nutritionist?